viviparous/preplish/README.md

 Perl REPL in Shell: a simple REPL for Perl 5 written in Bash with grep, sed, and awk.

 It runs wherever Perl, Bash, grep, sed, and awk run.
-(That's... everywhere.)
+(In short, it's portable.)

-This project aims to be a good REPL that has value for general programming and data analysis with Perl.
+This project aims to be a good|fun|easy REPL that has value for general programming and data analysis with Perl.
 Low barrier to entry, quick productivity.
 You may find it useful as well as easy to understand.

 ### Project Status: Active